Got a question not answered in our Clients area? Contact our support teams.

 Suzi has a BA degree with honours in Politics, a BPhil degree in social work and an MA in European Politics.

-Sue is currently chair of the Financial Conduct Authority (FCA) Financial Services Consumer Panel and a member of the European Commission’s Financial Services User Group.
-She is also a trustee of Young Enterprise; a consumer advocate member of the Chartered Insurance Institute Professional Standards Board; a member of the Fairbanking Mark Assessment panel; and advises overseas clients on financial education and regulation.
+Sue Lewis is Chair of the FCA’s Financial Services Consumer Panel.
+She is a Trustee of The People’s Pension, a consumer advocate member of the Chartered Insurance Institute Professional Standards Board; an independent member of the Chartered Banker Professional Standards Board; and a member of the Fairbanking Mark Assessment panel.

-Alun is the Police and Crime Commissioner for South Wales, elected in November 2012 after standing down from Parliament to contest the election.
-He is also a member of the National Executive (Board) of the Cooperative Party and a Trustee of the Penarth Headland Link (a charitable company).
+The Rt.
+Hon Alun Michael is the Police and Crime Commissioner for South Wales.
+He is a member of the National Executive (Board) of the Cooperative Party, a Trustee of the Penarth Headland Link (a charitable company) and a Trustee of South Wales Police Youth Trust (also a charity).

-Previously, he was the Member of Parliament for South Cardiff and Penarth from 1987 to 2012.
-During that period he held office as Deputy Home Secretary, Secretary of State for Wales, Minister of State for Rural Affairs and Minister of State for Industry and the Regions.
-He also served as a member of the Justice Select Committee, the Welsh Affairs Select Committee and the Home Affairs Select Committee.
-He chaired the All-Party Group for Civil Society and Volunteering, The Parliamentary ICT Forum, The All Party Waterways Group, the All Party Group on Corporate Governance, and was Vice Chair of the All Party Group on Policing.
+He was Member of Parliament for South Cardiff and Penarth from 1987 to 2012, during which time he held office as Deputy Home Secretary, Secretary of State for Wales, Minister of State for Rural Affairs and Minister of State for Industry and the Regions.

 Sir Geoff has a long and distinguished career in retailing that began in 1982 when, after working in the sugar, engineering and oil industries, he joined Kingfisher.
 He became group managing director of Kingfisher in 1984 and retired as chief executive in 2002 after building it into the largest non-food retailer in the UK, operating in 13 countries worldwide and overseeing the group's demerger into three quoted companies.